tgwizard/monkeypuzzles/README.md

 The development sqlite database is stored in `dev.db`.
 Datamapper migrations don't work that well with sqlite, so it might need to be removed from time to time.
-You might need to clear your cache after that.
+You might need to clear your browser's cache after that.

 When logging in, [mockmyid.com](http://mockmyid.com) is a good way to get a fake email.